Kiss of the Spider Woman (1985 film): Filming

-Reception
+Release

 Critical response

 The film received positive reviews.
-Review aggregation website Rotten Tomatoes gives it a rating of 85% based on reviews from 34 critics.
+Review aggregation website Rotten Tomatoes gives it a rating of 87% based on reviews from 38 critics.
 The site's consensus states; "Kiss of the Spider Woman weaves an alluring exploration of sexual and societal norms that's further elevated by strong work from William Hurt and Raul Julia."

 Roger Ebert gave the film three and a half stars out of four, calling it a "film of insights and surprises" and remarking that "the performances are wonderful."
 James Berardinelli gave Kiss of the Spider Woman three stars out of four, calling it "a fascinating character study."
 Reviewing the film in 2009, Berardinelli claimed that it "has lost none of its power over the years," and felt that while it was not the best film of 1985, it was more deserving of the Best Picture Academy Award than Out of Africa.

+In 2015, the Brazilian Film Critics Association voted Kiss of the Spider Woman the 61st greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

+Home media

 The DVD version contains a bonus disc with a 108-minute documentary (accessible in English via subtitles) Tangled Web: Making 'Kiss of the Spider Woman' (2008).
 The documentary treats the making of the film, the careers of the writers, actors and producers, and the post-production history of the film.

+The Criterion Collection is set to release the film on 4K UHD and Blu-ray in 2026, carrying over the Tangled Web documentary as a special feature.